gaganyadav80/gitgauto/README.md

      -y [--yes]         : skip confirmation prompt for all automation actions
 ```

-To use it as a CLI tool give permission and copy to path
+To use it as a CLI tool give permission and copy to `PATH`
 ```
 //change the name as per your choice doesn't effect the functioning